Deutsche Wohnen's offer for Conwert wins Austria anti-trust approval

-BRIEF-Lifestyle Communities says acquisition of a 190 home site in Armstrong Creek

-* Acquisition price is $10.0 million Source text for Eikon: Further company coverage:

-VIENNA, March 23 Austrian anti-trust authorities have approved Deutsche Wohnen's offer to buy Austrian real estate peer Conwert for 1.2 billion euros ($1.31 billion), according to a document from competition watchdog BWB seen by Reuters.
+VIENNA Austrian anti-trust authorities have approved Deutsche Wohnen's (DWNG.DE) offer to buy Austrian real estate peer Conwert (CONW.VI) for 1.2 billion euros (873.9 million pounds), according to a document from competition watchdog BWB seen by Reuters.

 No checks of the offer have been requested by officials, meaning that Austrian authorities will allow the deal, a BWB spokesman said on Monday.